List Colouring Squares of Planar Graphs: Overview of the proof of Theorem

 We proceed by induction on the number of vertices of~$G$.
 Our proof is a recursive algorithm.
-In each iteration, we split off a set~$R$ of vertices of the graph which are easy to handle, recursively colour $G^2-R$ (\,which we can do by the induction hypothesis\,), and then extend this colouring to the vertices of~$R$.
-In extending the colouring, we must ensure that no vertex~$v$ of~$R$ receives a colour used on a vertex of $V-R$ which is adjacent to~$v$ in~$G^2$.
-Thus, we modify the list~$L(v)$ of colours available for~$v$ by deleting those which appear on such neighbours.
+In each iteration, we split off a set~$R$ of vertices of the graph which are easy to handle, recursively colour $G^2\!-\!R$ (which we can do by the induction hypothesis), and then extend this colouring to the vertices of~$R$.
+In extending the colouring, we must ensure that no vertex~$v$ in~$R$ receives a colour which is either used on a vertex in $V\sm R$ which is adjacent to~$v$ in~$G^2$ or is too close to a colour on a vertex in $V\sm R$ which is adjacent to~$v$ in~$G$.
+Thus, we modify the list~$L(v)$ of colours available for~$v$ by deleting those which are forbidden because of such neighbours.

-We note that $(G-R)^2$ need not be equal to $G^2-R$, as there may be non-adjacent vertices of $G-R$ with a common neighbour in~$R$ but no common neighbour in $G-R$.
-When choosing~$R$ we need to ensure that we can construct a graph~$G_1$ in~$\MF$ on $V-R$ such that $G^2-R\subseteq G_1^2$.
-We also need to ensure that the connections between~$R$ and $V-R$ are limited, so that the modified lists used when list colouring~$G^2[R]$ are still reasonably large.
+We note that $(G\!-\!R)^2$ need not be equal to $G^2\!-\!R$, as there may be non-adjacent vertices of $G\!-\!R$ with a common neighbour in~$R$ but no common neighbour in $G\!-\!R$.
+When choosing~$R$, we need to ensure that we can construct a graph~$G_1$ in~$\MF$ on $V\sm R$ such that $G^2\!-\!R$ is a subgraph of $G_1^2$.
+We also need to ensure that the connections between~$R$ and $V\sm R$ are limited, so that the modified lists used when list colouring the induced subgraph~$G^2[R]$ are still reasonably large.
 Finally, we will want~$G^2[R]$ to have a simple structure so that we can prove that we can list colour it as desired.

 We begin with a simple example of such a set~$R$.
 We say a vertex~$v$ of~$G$ is \emph{removable} if it has at most~$\Delta^{1/4}$ neighbours in~$G$ and at most two neighbours in~$G$ which have degree at least~$\Delta^{1/4}$.
-We note that if~$v$ is a removable vertex with exactly two neighbours~$x$ and~$y$, then setting $G_1=G-v+e$, where~$e$ is an edge between~$x$ and~$y$, we have that~$G_1$ is in~$\MF$ and $G^2-v\subseteq G_1^2$.
-On the other hand, if~$v$ is a removable vertex with at least three neighbours, then it must have a neighbour~$w$ of degree at most~$\Delta^{1/4}$.
-In this case, the graph~$G_2$ obtained from $G-v$ by adding an edge from~$w$ to every other neighbour of~$v$ in~$G$ is a graph of maximum degree at most~$\Delta$ such that $G^2-v\subseteq G_2^2$.
+We note that if~$v$ is a (removable) vertex with at most one neighbour, then $(G\!-\!v)^2$ is $G^2[V\sm v]$, while if $v$ has exactly two neighbours~$x$ and~$y$, then forming $G_1$ from $G\!-\!v$ by adding an edge between~$x$ and~$y$ if they are not already adjacent, we have that~$G_1$ is in~$\MF$ and $G^2\!-\!v$ is a subgraph of $G_1^2$.
+On the other hand, if~$v$ is a removable vertex with at least three neighbours, then it must have a neighbour~$w$ with degree at most~$\Delta^{1/4}$.
+In this case, the graph~$G_2$ obtained from $G\!-\!v$ by adding an edge from~$w$ to every other neighbour of~$v$ in~$G$ is a graph with maximum degree at most~$\Delta$ such that $G^2\!-\!v$ is a subgraph of $G_2^2$.
 Furthermore, $G_2\in\MF$ as it is obtained from~$G$ by contracting the edge~$wv$.